WeatherMagic/weather-front/README.md

 And open your browser in `resources/public/index.html`.
 You will not get live reloading, nor a REPL.

-## License
+# License

-Copyright © 2016 WeatherMagic
+Copyright © 2016 WeatherMagic, Licensed under AGPLv3.